Programs and Activities

 Yes, a criminal record check is required because some volunteer roles may involve handling cash or working one-on-one with seniors, ensuring the safety and trust of everyone involved.

 You get to be part of the St. Albert community and help seniors overcome isolation while contributing to meaningful programs and activities.
+You also have benefits such as bistro discounts and free coffee on shift.

 Yes, you can apply either online through our website or in person by visiting our centre.